-Family Mullidae (Goatfishes) is widely distributed globally, especially in the Indo-Pacific Pacific and regions, food-chain representing important components in coastal ecosystems 2015).
-The family (Pavlov et al., consists of six genera approximately 62 species (Nelson, 2006).
-Goatfishes are one of the most economically and commercially important groups inhabiting northern Egyptian Red Sea sector (Sabrah, 2015).
+Family Mullidae (Goatfishes) is widely distributed globally, especially in the Pacific and Indo-Pacific regions, representing important food-chain components in coastal ecosystems (Pavlov et al., 2015).
+The family consists of six genera and approximately 62 species (Nelson, 2006).
+Goatfishes are one of the most economically commercially and important groups inhabiting the northern Egyptian Red Sea sector (Sabrah, 2015).
 Three common goatfish genera are present along the Egyptian Red Sea coast: Mulloidichthys, Parupeneus and Upeneus (Kuronuma and Abe, 1986).

 Otoliths are calcareous structures found in the inner ear of fishes (Campana, 2004).
 There are three pairs of otoliths (sagittae, asterisci and lapilli) in the otic sacs (Popper and Lu, 2000), and they function as mechanoreceptors that are involved in balance and hearing (Popper et al., 2005).
-In most species, the sagittal otoliths (the largest of the three otolith pairs) are most commonly used to estimate age and growth, movement and habitat, population structure. and trophic ecology (Campana and Casselman, 1993; Rooker et al., 2008).
-Otoliths are often collected in routine fisheries investigations for age determination as stomachs as from predator well (Nielsen and Andersen, 2001), allowing precise information on the length, weight, age, and quantity of individual fish prey to be obtained in many cases.
-Furthermore, otoliths are generally considered to serve as taxonomical and biological archives, as they reflect species' growth development.
+In most species, the sagittal otoliths (the largest of the three otolith pairs) are most commonly used to estimate age and growth, habitat, movement and population trophic structure, and ecology (Campana and Casselman, 1993; Rooker et al., 2008).
+Otoliths are often collected in routine fisheries investigations for age determination as as from predator well stomachs (Nielsen and Andersen, 2001). allowing precise information on the length, weight, age, and quantity of individual fish prey to be obtained in many cases.
+Furthermore, otoliths are generally considered to serve as taxonomical and biological archives, as they reflect species' growth and development.
 Most importantly for the current study, otolithic morphology is species specific (Popper et al., 2005).
 Otolithic morphology ranges from ellipsoidal to more complex shapes, with protrusions and invaginations (Campana, 2004), and has been used in many studies for species identification (Tuset et al., 2006; Lord et al., 2012; Bani et al., 2013; Sadighzadeh et al., 2014).
-However, for accurate species identification, a reference collection of otoliths from known species must be generate sufficient produced to comparative material to produce accurate descriptions of morphological characteristics.
+However, for accurate species identification, a reference collection of otoliths from known species must be produced generate sufficient to material comparative to produce accurate descriptions of morphological characteristics.

 To our knowledge, there is no available information concerning the identification of goatfish from the Egyptian Red Sea using otolithic morphometrics and/or ultrastructure.
-Therefore, this study had three objectives: 1) to determine possibility of readily discriminating common goatfish species based on the shape and ultrastructure of their otoliths; 2) to quantify otolith length, width, and height relationships with respect to fish length; and 3) to identify characteristics and ultrastructural features allowing otoliths from common Mullidae species to be distinguished from each other.
+Therefore, this study had three objectives: 1) to determine the possibility of readily discriminating common goatfish species based on the shape and ultrastructure of their otoliths; 2) to quantify otolith length, width, and height relationships with respect to fish length; and 3) to identify characteristics and ultrastructural features allowing otoliths from common Mullidae species to be distinguished from each other.